sameer-h/sameer-h/README.md

 ## Hi there 👋🏽 I'm Sameer!

-### I'm a current third-year Honors Computer Science student at Texas A&M University
+### I'm a current fourth-year Honors Computer Science student at Texas A&M University

 ###